-- »Five of the Live Poker Events Canceled Because of COVID-19
+- »Five Live Poker Events Canceled Because of COVID-19

-Five of the Live Poker Events Canceled Because of COVID-19
+Five Live Poker Events Canceled Because of COVID-19

 The continued spread of the COVID-19 coronavirus is resulting in the cancellation of several key live poker events.